palprz/simple-mapper/README.md

 # Simple Mapper

-A tool to create a map based on uploaded background (example: satellite image or floorplan)
+A tool to create a map based on uploaded background (example: satellite image or floorplan).

 ## Demo